 I make my hive box decisions by thinking about weight.
 I want to keep bees until I am old and feeble, so I use all medium Langstroth boxes.
 Their weight, even full of honey, is manageable for me.
 Also, I can move frames around in the hive if I need to because all of the frames I am using fit all of my boxes.
 You’ll have to decide what type of hive equipment configuration will work for you.

 Hives & Colonies

 Once you’ve set up your hives, you are ready for your bees.
 Bees can be ordered and actually arrive through the postal service.
 I prefer to order nucleus hives and pick them up from the supplier.
-A nucleus hive is a mini-beehive, with a laying queen, bees, honey, pollen.
-You install this mini hive into a bigger hive box and the bees take it from there.
+A nucleus hive is a mini-beehive with a laying queen, bees, honey, and pollen.
+You install this mini hive into a bigger hive box, and the bees take it from there.

 An exciting way to collect bees is to capture a swarm.
 Every year the hive is inclined to split in two in a Darwinian way of increasing the species.
 The queen leaves with half of the bees, mostly the young ones.
 She and her retinue then begin a new hive.
 If the beekeeper can find and capture a swarm, it’s a gift from nature.
 Often they are hanging from a tree or shrub and are easy to get.

 Once your bees are installed in your hive, your beekeeping responsibilities begin.
 It is now your job to take care of your thousands of little charges.
 Your main responsibilities include inspecting your hive to make sure the queen is alive and functioning and giving the bees enough space and resources to live.
 I always try to think respectfully about the beehive and recognize that I am entering uninvited.
 I move slowly and carefully to honor their tiny lives.